 Studying a Jazz Guitar Transcription

-While it is important to learn how to play any transcription you are studying, this is usually just the beginning when it comes to working on the material found in any transcription in your studies.
+While it’s important to learn how to play any transcription, this is just the beginning when it comes to working on the material found in a transcription in your studies.

 Here are a number of exercises that you can do in order to take any transcription further in the practice room.

-- Play it with a metronome from 40 to the given tempo.
+- Play it with a metronome at various tempos.

 - Play it with a backing track from memory.